-F4.4.1.6 Reference
+F4.4.2.6 Reference

-A professional librarian is available in person and online through chat at the library Reference Desk for a majority of the hours that the library is open.
+A librarian is available in person at the library Reference Desk and online through chat for a majority of the hours that the library is open.

-F4.4.2 Collection
+F4.4.3 Collection

-F4.4.2.1 Development
+F4.4.3.1 Development

-Collection development is a shared responsibility of librarians and the teaching faculty.
-Faculty provide significant input in their areas of expertise.
-Materials are selected by librarians based on faculty requests, known needs, the curriculum, and funds available.
+Collection development is a shared responsibility of librarians and other faculty.
+Teaching faculty provide significant input in their areas of expertise.
+Materials are selected by liaison librarians based on faculty requests, known needs, the curriculum, and funds available.

-F4.4.2.2 Electronic Resources
+F4.4.3.2 Electronic Resources

-The Library provides electronic access, both on-campus and remotely, to a large number of databases, most of which are full-text.
-Electronic resources are collected based on support of the curriculum, remote access availability, and funds available.
+The library provides electronic access, both on campus and remotely, to a large number of databases, most of which are full-text.
+Remote access is available to faculty, staff, and students via their ECU login.
+Subscription-based resources are analyzed on a yearly basis in conjunction with the academic departments to ensure responsible stewardship of library funds.
+Acquisition and cancelation of electronic resources is based on support of the curriculum, remote access availability, and funds available.

-F4.4.2.3 Government Documents
+F4.4.3.3 Government Documents

-The Library became a US Federal Depository in 1914 and a State Depository in 1978.
-Librarians select materials to support the research and teaching mission of the University, as well as the needs of the citizens of the 3rd Congressional District.
+Linscheid Library became a US Federal Depository in 1914 and a State Depository in 1978.
+Librarians select materials to support the research and teaching mission of the University, as well as the needs of the citizens of the 4th Congressional District.

-F4.4.2.4 Special Collections
+F4.4.3.4 Special Collections

-Special Collections, located in the Thompson Room on the 4th floor of the Library, houses rare books, photographs, manuscripts, letters, realia, scrapbooks, and business records.
+Special Collections, located in the Thompson Reading Room on the 4th floor of the library, houses rare books, photographs, manuscripts, letters, realia, scrapbooks, and business records.
 While emphasizing materials of local and regional interest, the collection has a wide-reaching scope.
+To view materials in the Special Collections, an appointment must be made by phone or by filling out an electronic form on the library website.

-F4.4.2.5 Curriculum
+F4.4.3.5 Curriculum

-The Library is a state textbook depository for those materials on the state-approved list for use in public schools.
-Prior to adoption, teacher and student editions are available to review in the library.
+Linscheid Library is a 4th Congressional District review center for Oklahoma State Textbook Committee approved materials for use in public schools.
+Prior to textbook adoption, teacher and student editions are available to review in the library.
 Once adopted, editions are housed in the Education Department's Resource Lab.

-F4.4.2.6 Donations
+F4.4.3.6 Donations

 The library collection is enriched by the generosity of individuals who donate books and other learning resources.
-The Library is appreciative of this support, especially in lean budgetary times.
-For specific criteria, consult the Library's Gift and Exchange Policy.
+Linscheid Library is appreciative of this support, especially in lean budgetary times.
+For specific criteria, consult the library's Gifts and Donations Policy on the library website.